‘SAO: Ordinal Scale’ Movie Cover And Creator Reki Kawahara’s Interview Suggests Asuna And Other Heroines Of Anime Get More Screen-Time And Importance In ‘Sword Art Online’ Movie

 Sword Art Online: Ordinal Scale is a few weeks shy of its release, and fans are expecting the movie to do justice to the leading ladies of the popular Japanese manga and anime.
 According to creator Reki Kawahara, besides Kirito, Asuna, Silica, Lisbeth, Leafa, and Sinon could be prominently featured in the upcoming SAO movie.

 About to be released in one month’s time, Sword Art Online: Ordinal Scale is one of the eagerly awaited movies in the New Year.
-The SAO movie is slated to be released on February 18 in Japan, and expected to make its stateside debut on March 9.
+The SAO movie is slated to be released on February 18 in Japan and expected to make its stateside debut on March 9.
 As reported by the Inquisitr earlier, Aniplex America, the official distributor of Sword Art Online: Ordinal Scale in North America recently started selling tickets.

 Un joli poster pour le film #SwordArtOnline Ordinal Scale! #SAO pic.twitter.com/dgi5La8jjU